chimpanze/taggy-sdk/PUBLISHING.md

 If the publication fails, check the GitHub Actions logs for errors.
 Common issues include:

 - **Authentication failure**: Check that the workflow has access to the `GITHUB_TOKEN` (this should be automatic)
+- **Missing NPM_TOKEN**: If semantic-release fails with "No npm token specified", ensure that the NPM_TOKEN environment variable is set in the semantic-release step of the workflow
 - **Version conflict**: This should not happen with semantic-release, but if it does, check if the version was manually modified
 - **Build failure**: Make sure all tests pass and the build completes successfully
 - **Package.json issues**: Verify that package.json is valid and contains all required fields, including the correct scope (@chimpanze)